Restoration druids are strong assets to most guilds in classic if they are played correctly.

 Major Recombobulator scale 1:1 with +healing and combos well with Zandalarian Hero Charm for extra heal on main tank.

 Rejuvenation kiting on Gluth.
 Earthbind totems if horde, 2x Piercing howl warriors or 3 hunters using Frost traps if alliance.
 8 pieces tier 2 is decent, or use offset + tier 3 Rejuvenation bonus to also give the raid some energy/mana/rage.
 Use Minor speed, Swiftness zanza, Swiftness Potion, Dash, Goblin Rocket Boots, Skull of Impending Doom.
 Barkskin reduce damage taken from Skull of Impending Doom and Cat Form/Dire Bear Form keep you from losing mana.
 For the route just do a big circle around the grates, it's easy enough.
 Max rank Rejuvenation if fight is short enough.
 You want Power Word: Shield up permanently.
 It stops the ones who catches you from dazing you.
 Run through the mages so they can Frost nova them off you.
+If you have some rocket boots in your bag, they will blow up instead of the equipped one, so you can have an enchant on it.

 [Hunter trap positions] [Vid1] [Vid2] [Gluth Kiting (Horde)]